pdebelak/multi_api/README.md

 ```

 It gets hits the passed urls simultaneously so it is meant to be a fast way to
 aggregate responses from multiple endpoints.
+The order of the response is not
+guaranteed to be the same as the order of the request.

 ## Running it